-The essential point of causal step in mediational hypothesis testing interaction between effect mediator independent variable and mediator effect dependent variable (MacKinnon et al., 2012; Thoemmes et al., 2010).
+The essential point of causal step in mediational hypothesis testing is there was any interaction between effect mediator independent variable and mediator effect dependent variable (MacKinnon et al., 2012; Thoemmes et al., 2010).
 If the coefficient of c' is insignificant (c' = 0), the perfect or complete mediation condition is consisting.
-But, if c' coefficient decreases but it remain significant (c' $\neq$ 0), it will be concluded as consist (MacKinnon et al., 2002; Nitzl et al., 2016; Preacher & Hayes, 2004).
-Meanwhile, mediational hypothesis testing by using the product of coefficient strategy based on significant indirect effects
+But, Hfifc' coefficient decreases but it remain significant ( $c' \neq 0$ ), it will be concluded as consist (MacKinnon et al., 2002; Nitzl et al., 2016; Preacher & Hayes, 2004).
+Meanwhile, mediational hypothesis testing by using the product of coefficient strategy based on significant indirect effects "ab" testing.

-"ab" testing.
 Significant testing is using the resampling method, bootstrapping (Afanadorac et al., 2013; Carrión et al., 2017; Chernick, 2011; Cheung & Lau, 2007; Ghozali & Latan, 2015b).
-The bootstrapping method developed by Andrew F. Hayes (Preacher & Hayes, 2008) is considered more effective because there is no normality assumption needed and large sample as is Sobel Test who popularized by Baron and Kenny (1986).
+The bootstrapping method developed by Andrew F. Hayes (Preacher & Hayes, 2008) is considered more effective because